acumen1005/rss/README.md

 # RSSSwiftUI

-RSSSwiftUI is a client RSS reader that is built with SwiftUI and CoreData. now it's very simple.
+RSSSwiftUI is a RSS reader that is built with SwiftUI and CoreData. now it's very simple.

 ## Previews